 The appeals process will look different and have separate rules for criminal cases versus civil cases.
 Most civil appeals involve the lawyer handling all paperwork and presenting the facts of the case, along with relevant laws, to the appellate court in the form of a legal brief.
 The appellate court justices will review the brief and decide to affirm or reverse the trial court’s decision.
 The appeals process does not involve a brand new court trial.
 Ask an appeals attorney to review a recent court trial’s decision, then retain the lawyer to handle the appeals process if he or she believes you have grounds to do so and accepts your case.
 Your lawyer can then take over the legal process.

 If you decide to abandon your appeal early in the legal process, you will file a written abandonment or stipulation for abandonment form with the appellate section at the Superior Court.
 This will effectively dismiss the appeal.
 If the clerk has already filed your appeal, you will need to serve a written request to dismiss with the Court of Appeal.
 This court may then choose to accept or deny your request.
-For more information about the appeals process in California, contact an attorney.
+For more information about the appeals process in California, contact a Sacramento personal injury attorney.